bart747/bart747/_posts/2016-03-10-toggle-buttons.md

 date: 2016-03-10
 ---

-Typical 'on-off' toggle button has more than 100 lines of CSS code.
+A typical 'on-off' toggle button has more than 100 lines of CSS code.
 That's a lot for something like this.
 But maybe it's worth doing in some occasions?
 Well, in some probably yes,